Facebook

 Are Backpack Leaf Blowers Worth It?

-Definitely.
-They are easy to use since they leave your hands free to operate the nozzles.
-You will find many different options on the market, meaning there’s something out there for everyone.
+You will find many options on the market, meaning there’s something for everyone.
 Of course, they can be quite expensive, ranging from about $150 to $700, so you need to decide if it’s worth the investment for your yard.

-What Is Better In A Leaf Blower CFM Or MPH?
+What Is Better in a Leaf Blower — CFM or MPH?

-They’re both important but if we had to decide, CFM is more important.
+They’re both important, but if we had to decide, CFM is more important.
 This measures the power over the speed.
 If you have a high CFM, you’re guaranteed to be able to get through heavy-duty messes more quickly.

 What Does BT Mean for Leaf Blowers?